Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity: Comparison of theoretical models with observations

 where $S^{tot}_{\nu,0}$ is the beaming corresponding to the approaching and receding jets.
 Here the entire power in the transient jet is assumed to be proportional to the peak 5 GHz radio flux density.
 To correct for the beaming, the Lorentz factor $\Gamma$ associated with the jet is anticipated to fall within the range $2\leq\Gamma \leq5$ ~\cite{Fender1,Fender2}, which commensurates with the mildly relativistic jets in microquasars.
 The Doppler corrected jet powers with the Lorenz factor $\Gamma=2$ and $\Gamma=5$ for the six black hole sources are respectively listed in Table \ref{Table2} ~\cite{ref90,ref94}.

-From Eq.\eqref{PBZ}, the power of the jet can be rewritten as \beqn \log P=\log K+2 \log \Omega_H , \eeqn where $K = k \Phi_{tot}^2$.
-The magnitude of $K$ has been estimated by fitting above equation to the observed jet power and $\Omega_H$~\cite{ref84,ref94}.
+From Eq.\eqref{PBZ}, the power of the jet can be rewritten as \beqn \log P_{BZ}=\log K+2 \log \Omega_H , \eeqn where $K = k \Phi_{tot}^2$.
+The magnitude of $K$ has been estimated by fitting above equation to the observed jet power $P_{BZ}$ as well as the angular velocity $\Omega_H$~\cite{ref84,ref94}.
 It is shown that $\log K = 2.94 \pm 0.22$ for the Lorentz factor $\Gamma=2$ and $\log K = 4.19 \pm 0.22$ for $\Gamma=5$ at $90\%$ confidence level ~\cite{ref94}.
 Generally, the value of $K$ is not a constant for all the sources.
-However, for the above six sources, each of them has the mass around $10$ Solar masses and the corresponding Eddington scaled mass accretion rate is also similar because transient jets happen during the transition from the hard to soft state.
-This implies that for the above six sources the value of $K$ can be treated as a constant and does not depend on the spacetime geometry.
-Therefore, making use of these determined values of $K $ together with the observed jet power of the sources in Table \ref{Table2}, we can make certain constraints on the spin parameter $a$ and LQG parameter $P$ of the rotating LQG black hole (\ref{metric}).
+However, for the above six sources, each has a mass of approximately 10 solar masses and the corresponding Eddington-scaled mass accretion rates are also similar because transient jets happen during the transition from the hard to the soft state.
+This implies that for the above six sources the value of $K$ can be treated as a constant and is independent of the spacetime geometry.
+Therefore, making use of these determined values of $K $ together with the observed jet power of the sources in Table \ref{Table2}, we can make certain constraints on the spin parameter $a$ and the LQG parameter $P$ of the rotating black hole (\ref{metric}).

-In Figs.(\ref{1Je}) and (\ref{2Je}), we present the allowed regions in the parameter space $P-a$ from the above six sources.
-In each panel, the red region and the blue region respectively from the radiative efficiency and the jet power.
-The shade region corresponds to the case where the compact object described by the rotating LQG metric (\ref{metric}) is a naked singularity rather than a black hole.
+In Figs.(\ref{1Je}) and (\ref{2Je}), we present the allowed regions in the parameter space $P-a$ derived from the above six sources.
+In each panel, the red region and the blue region respectively correspond to the radiative efficiency and the jet power.
+The shade region indicates the scenario in which the compact object described by the rotating LQG metric (\ref{metric}) is a naked singularity rather than a black hole.